nitu0317/gann/DesignLog.md

  function<int(int,int)> f1 = [](int x, int y){ return x+y; };
  ```
  [Storing the function incurs the overhead of abstraction from function however](http://stackoverflow.com/questions/3218821/c0x-lambda-overhead).

+ So now we have a simple way of implementing functional conversions in the feedforward aspect.

 4. We want to implement some form of fast error backpropagation.